tfire/tfire.github.io/_posts/2020-02-12-github-pages.markdown

 ---
 layout: post
-title:  "How am I just finding out about GitHub Pages?"
+title:  "How am I just now finding out about GitHub Pages?"
 date:   2020-02-12 21:40:25 -0500
 categories: jekyll update
 ---
-# How am I just finding out about Github Pages?
+# How am I just now finding out about Github Pages?
 &nbsp;

 I mean, honestly, this couldn't get any better.
 &nbsp;

 I have been looking for this exact solution with these exact benefits in a blogging platform for years.
-Around the block we've been, from SquareSpace to Wordpress to trials in 100% roll-your-own cloud server with Apache -- web dev frameworks be damned (sorry).
+Around the block, from SquareSpace to Wordpress to trials in 100% roll-your-own cloud server with Apache -- web dev frameworks be damned (sorry).
 Posts written and long lost over the years, but no more.
-Now we have found permanence.
+We have found permanence.
 &nbsp;

-Why am I exuberant about GitHub Pages?
+Why am I exuberant with GitHub Pages?
 I'll tell you.
 &nbsp;

 - [git push] to put a new post on the blog.